 It was not until 911 was called several times for multiple nursing home residents suffering from severe medical conditions from the heat that the full extent of the problem became apparent.

-If someone you love has been harmed by a negligent nursing home facility that failed to provide a safe living environment, contact our Davie nursing home abuse attorneys to ensure your loved one’s rights are protected.
+If someone you love has been harmed by a negligent nursing home facility that failed to provide a safe living environment, contact our Plantation nursing home abuse attorneys to ensure your loved one’s rights are protected.

 A Failure to Ensure the Safety of Residents